Read the latest CMR1900 newsletters

 CMR: The Reader

 The Reader will be a collection of key texts reproduced in their original language and with new English translations, where appropriate.
-This part of the project is led by Dr Emma Gaze Loghin (University of Birmingham).

 The CMR project yields a great amount of material, some of which we hope to adapt for use in schools.
 This part of the project is led by Dr Claire Norton (St Marys, Twickenham) and Professor Lejla Demiri (University of Tübingen).